Rogue Valley AVA

-The Rogue Valley AVA is an American Viticultural Area located in southern Oregon.
-The federal government approved this appellation in 1991.
-It is entirely contained within the larger Southern Oregon AVA and includes the drainage basin of the Rogue River and several tributaries, including the Illinois River, the Applegate River, and Bear Creek.
-Most wineries in the region are found in the valleys formed by one of these three tributaries, rather than along the Rogue River itself.
-The region is 70 mi wide by 60 mi long (most of the land within the AVA capable of producing high-quality wine, is not currently used for grape cultivation); there are fewer than 20 wineries with only 1100 acre planted.
+The 1.15 e6acre appellation lies entirely within the vast multi-county Southern Oregon AVA and includes the drainage basins of the Rogue River and several tributaries, including the Illinois River, the Applegate River, and Bear Creek each within its valley landform.
+Most wineries in the region are found in the three tributaries' valleys than along the Rogue River itself.
+The region is 70 mi wide by 60 mi long where the acreage in the valleys is capable to produce high-quality wine grapes, but at the outset, were not yet cultivated.
+As of 2025, there are 180 vineyards cultivating approximately 4000 acre and 45 wineries.
 Each river valley has a unique terroir, and grows different varieties of grapes.
 Overall, however, this region is the warmest and driest of Oregon's wine-growing regions.
+The USDA plant hardiness zone range is 7b to 9a.